 For further information on Clubs throughout South Africa please Click on Clubs in the Main Menu.

 SANESA (schools) has dedicated itself to promoting all forms of Equestrian sport within the South Africa’s schools’ community and falls under the Department of Basic Education.
 Sanesa is an Associate Member of the SAEF, however to compete for your school it is not necessary to register with the SAEF.

 Because the vaulting discipline is so small in South Africa, the SANESA vaulting shows run concurrently with the VASA shows in order to share costs and expertise (notably the qualified judges).
 Entries are done separately via the separate organization SANESA online portal.
 Points from SANESA qualifying shows accumulate towards SANESA National Championships which are usually held in September/October, and are held as part of the VASA National Championships.

 Why do the graded VASA shows run concurrently with SANESA and require separate payments?

 Vaulting is very small in SA, however running shows comes at a huge expense with high fixed costs.
 Typically shows run either at breakeven or sometimes at a loss depending on the number of entries.
 Why is this?

 The majority of the costs of running a show goes towards qualified national judges, judges logistics and venue hire.
 Unfortunately with so few qualified judges, in order to host a graded show, the show holding body is required to fly in national judges from KZN and the Western Cape.
 This involves not only the flight costs, but food, accommodation and logistics as well.
-Venue hire is another huge expense given that vaulting is required to be indoor; medic hire, rosettes, officials all add to the expenses.
+Venue hire is another huge expense given that vaulting mostly takes place in an indoor arena; medic hire, rosettes, officials all add to the expenses.